rk9qn3j/linux-commands-cheatsheet/README.md

 usermod -s /sbin/nologin USER       # When the user tries to login, it will be politely told that a user doesn't have a shell usermod -s /bin/false USER      # When the user tries to login, the connection will immediately drop

+**Get ID of user and group
+´´´
+id USER
+´´´

 **Default user parameters**
 /etc/login.defs